top of page

 Sometimes, the waterproof flex PCB is only part of the solution—the product housing may provide mechanical sealing to meet IPX5 or higher ratings.

-Applications of Waterproof Flex PCB
+Applications of Waterproof Flex PCBs

 With proper surface protection, waterproof flex PCBs are ideal for a wide range of applications: